Freezer-Friendly Breakfast Egg Wraps

 Instructions

-Heat the oil in a medium saucepan (ideally cast iron or non-stick) over medium-high heat.
+2. Heat the oil in a medium cast iron or non-stick skillet over medium-high.
 Add the red pepper and saute a minute or so.
 Add the zucchini and saute until just tender.

-Drop the heat to medium-low and add the eggs and chives to the pan.
-Scramble with the vegetables until cooked.
+3. Drop the heat to medium-low and add the eggs and chives or scallion to the pan.
+Scramble with the vegetables until the eggs are cooked.
+Stir in the beans and cook until warm.

-Lay 2 slices of cheese on the center of each flatbread and microwave on high until melted.
+4. Lay 2 thin slices of cheese on the center of each tortilla and microwave on high until melted (30 seconds).

-Spoon the egg mixture onto the flatbreads and roll up like a burrito.
+5. Spoon the egg mixture onto the tortillas and add taco sauce or salsa to taste.
+Roll up like a burrito.

 Recipe Notes